 Jointly organised by the Centre for Finance and Development (CFD) and the Center for Global Development (CGD)

-There are a lot of issues to be tackled to get the private/public financing synergy to succeed, and we are casting our net widely for research that addresses some parts of the puzzle.
+There are a lot of issues to be tackled to get the private/public financing synergy to succeed.
 We will discuss the design of financial instruments for blending and how financing can be structured to maximize the development leverage of foreign and domestic funds.
 We will look for tools that assess whether public blended funds are in fact scaling up, not substituting for, private investment.
-And we need measurement methods to assess the development impact of the investments, both prospectively and retrospectively.
+And we will look for measurement methods to assess the development impact of the investments, both prospectively and retrospectively.

 Among the specific questions we have posed to participants are: